 Wholly designed, developed and produced by Safran Aircraft Engines, the M88 and M53 power the Rafale and Mirage, respectively, two of the world's highest performance multirole fighters.
 Perfectly suited to a wide range of combat missions, these engines have largely proven their qualities in theaters around the world.

-M88: performance and exceptionally carefree handling
+M88: Proven performance and reliability

 |Thrust with afterburner (lbf)||16,860|